 Aventon E-Bikes: Power and Comfort That’s Accessible to Everyone

 Aventon clearly focuses on urban riding with its three product lines.
 Two lines fall under the city, cruiser, and commuter categories, namely the Level and Pace.
-Sinch happens to be the sole folding e-bike with fat tires offering of the brand.
+Sinch happens to be the sole folding e-bike with the fat tires offering of the brand.
 The brand’s reputation for entry-level, very affordable e-bikes easily stands out in the pricing and features of every product in its catalog.

 On top of that, you’re guaranteed a one-year comprehensive warranty and a lifetime warranty.
 But that’s just the tip of the iceberg as our short reviews as follows will prove soon enough.